NGR-NP/send-email/README.md

 ## Why This Script Exists

-After organizing a 7-day JavaScript workshop for Change Koshi, sending certificates to all participants became a hassle.
+After organizing a 7-day JavaScript workshop in collaboration with Digital Pathshala by Code for Change - Koshi, sending certificates to all participants became a hassle.
 We had a CSV list of attendees and used Canva’s bulk create feature to generate certificates, naming each file after the student’s email.
 To streamline the process, I used AI tools to create a personalized email template and wrote this script.
 It automatically matches each student’s email in the CSV to their certificate file and sends a personalized email with their certificate attached.

 ## Project Structure